This post may contain affiliate links.

 I was almost inside when I saw the outdoor terrace of Le Sélect across the street and knew I’d found my spot.

-Even Hemingway was known to show up at Le Select for breakfast, though he claimed to avoid the “vice and collective instincts of the collection of inmates’ here.
+Even Hemingway was known to show up at Le Select for breakfast and I don’t think he minded sitting alone as he claimed to avoid the “vice and collective instincts of the collection of inmates” here.

 I could even hear it, or at least I imagined I could, the brawls and the shouting and back slapping and laughter, as if it were all floating under my nose like a thread in the wind.

-Then I thought of the dark side of being a free spirit, how Kiki collapsed at 52, her body worn out from alcohol and cocaine, how her funeral was paid for by the cafe owners of the 6th arrondissement and how Le Select and its cronies have managed to live on, so long after the Bohemians had stopped dancing.
+Then I thought of the dark side of being a free spirit, how Kiki collapsed at 52, her body worn out from alcohol and cocaine, how her funeral was paid for by the cafe owners of the 6th arrondissement and how Le Select and its cronies have managed to live on, so long after the Lost Generation stopped dancing.

 “Nostalgia isn’t what it used to be,” Simone Signoret, a Cafe Le Select regular, famously titled her autobiography, and maybe she was right.